MV Höegh Osaka: January 2015 grounding

 The ship was carrying a cargo of 1,400 vehicles and about 70 pieces of construction equipment.
-Svitzer were appointed as salvers.
+Svitzer were appointed as salvors.
 A 200 m maritime exclusion zone was set up around the ship, and airspace below 200 ft closed to aircraft within 1 mi.
 An attempt to refloat the ship was scheduled for 7 January, but cancelled because more water than expected was discovered inside the vessel.
 The ship refloated without outside assistance later that day assisted by high tide and strong winds, taken in tow and moored approximately 2 miles east at Alpha Anchorage, between East Cowes and Lee-on-the-Solent to await further salvage operations.
 On 22 January, Höegh Osaka was towed in to Southampton, salvage operations having reduced the list to 5°.

 Return to service

-On 10 February, Höegh Osaka departed from Southampton for Falmouth, Cornwall to be repaired.
+On 10 February 2015, Höegh Osaka departed from Southampton for Falmouth, Cornwall to be repaired.
 The ship returned to service on 20 February 2015, sailing from Falmouth via Gibraltar into the Mediterranean Sea headed for Bar, Montenegro.